JC-336/NucleCount/README.md

 ### ✅ Requirements and Dependencies

-Before running the project, ensure you have Python 3 installed.
-You can check your version with:
+Before running the project, ensure Python 3 is installed.
 ```bash
 python --version
 ```